enkidevs/curriculum/web/html-and-css-basics/forms-ii/image-button.md

 ---
 ## Revision

-What code is used to replace an image with a form's submit button?
+What code is used to replace a form's submit button with an image?

 ???

 * `<input type="image" src="button.png" >`
 * `<img type="submit" src="button.png" >`
 * `<input type="submit" src="button.png" >`